karlanxAI/InpaintLab/README.md

 # InpaintLab

-**InpaintLab** is a standalone AI inpainting workflow studio for Stable Diffusion users who want a faster, more visual way to edit images with multiple masks, prompts, candidates, and cleanup tools.
+**InpaintLab** is a standalone inpainting workflow tool for Stable Diffusion users who want a faster and more visual way to edit images.

 It is designed to work alongside **Forge**, **Forge Neo**, and **Stable Diffusion WebUI / Automatic1111-compatible backends**.

 InpaintLab does not replace your Stable Diffusion backend.
-Instead, it connects to your running WebUI through the API and gives you a dedicated workspace for multi-mask inpainting, candidate selection, autotagging, AI object removal, and final image merging.
+Instead, it connects to your running WebUI through the API and gives you a dedicated workspace for multi-mask inpainting, candidate generation, comparison, autotagging, AI object removal, and final image merging.

 ---